 So in view of more practical discussions my aim is to point us to five biblical truths concerning God.
 These are five truths that I assume we all know, but I hope these truths might serve as reminders that help us see the refugee through the lens of the majesty, glory, and grandeur of our God.
 These five truths then lead to five exhortations.

-1. God reigns sovereign over all things.
+1. God reigns sovereign over all things, even the refugee crisis.

 God is sovereign over all nature.